Money in the Bank ladder match

 The Money in the Bank ladder match is a multi-person ladder match held by the professional wrestling promotion WWE.
-First contested at WWE's annual WrestleMania event beginning in 2005, a separate Money in the Bank pay-per-view was established in 2010.
-The prize in the match is a briefcase containing a contract for a championship match of the winner's choice, which can be "cashed in" by the holder of the briefcase at any point in the year following their victory—until 2022, the contract was only for a world championship match.
+First performed at WWE's annual WrestleMania event beginning in 2005, a separate Money in the Bank event was established in 2010.
+The prize of the match is a briefcase containing a contract for a championship match of the winner's choice, which, within WWEs fictional storyline, can be "cashed in" by the holder of the briefcase at any point in the year following their victory.
 If the contract is not used within a year of winning it, it will be invalid, but this has yet to happen.
-From its inception until 2017, ladder matches only involved male wrestlers.
+From its inception until 2017, the match only involved male wrestlers, with the contract being for a world championship match.
 Beginning with the 2017 Money in the Bank event, women also have the opportunity to compete in such a match, with their prize being a contract for a women's championship match.
+As of the 2022 event, winners can use the contract on any championship.